UACCM Academic Information Practical Nursing

 What are the pre-requisite courses for the nursing program?

 There are 12 hours of pre-requisite courses.
-These include BIOL 2004 Human Anatomy and Physiology I (4 credit hours), BIOL 2014 Human Anatomy and Physiology II (4 credit hours), and NUR 1004 Nursing Assistant (4 credit hours) or a current Arkansas certified nursing assistant license.
+These include BIOL 24004 Human Anatomy and Physiology I (4 credit hours), BIOL 24104 Human Anatomy and Physiology II (4 credit hours), and ALHE 10204 Nursing Assistant (4 credit hours) or a current Arkansas certified nursing assistant license.

 Will I be required to take an entrance exam prior to entering the nursing program?

-Yes, all students who want to be considered for admission into the nursing program will be required to take the NLN-PAX (Pre-Admission Examination).
+Yes, all students who want to be considered for admission into the nursing program will be required to take the NLN-NEX (Nursing Entrance Exam).
+Results must be submitted to the Nursing Department to fulfill application requirements.

 How do I apply for admission into the nursing program?

-Once you have completed the pre-requisite courses or are currently enrolled in them, you may be eligible to apply for the nursing program.
-A minimum 2.50 GPA & 102 PAX composite score are also required.
+Once you have completed (or are currently enrolled in) the pre-requisite courses, you may be eligible to apply for the nursing program.
+If you are not a current student, you must apply for admission to UACCM.
+A minimum 2.50 GPA & 140 NEX composite score are also required.
 All applications must be completed online.
-You will also need to register to take the PAX exam.
-You may take the exam prior to applying to the Practical Nursing program.
+You will also need to register to take the NEX exam.
 All documents for application must be turned in before the application deadline to be considered.
-This includes the PAX exam results and proof of nursing assistant certification, if applicable.
+This includes the NEX exam results and proof of nursing assistant certification, if applicable.
 Late applications and documents will not be accepted.

 How long will the nursing program take?